NearNodeFlash/dwsutil/README.md

     "preview": false,
     "results": [
         {
-            "message": "Workflow Resource named 'wfr-batch-2' must be in a state of 'teardown' to be deleted, current state is 'proposal'", "name": "wfr-batch-2",
+            "message": "Workflow Resource named 'wfr-batch-2' must be in a state of 'Teardown' to be deleted, current state is 'Proposal'", "name": "wfr-batch-2",
             "result": "failed"
         }